Mehmet-D-Q1/Mehmet-D-Q1/README.md

 ## I'm a Mechanical Engineer and also a Software Developer candidate!!

-- 🔭 I’m currently working on Mobile Applications/Games
+- 🔭 I’m currently working on Mobile Applications
-- 🌱 I’m currently learning Unity, Java, Kotlin
+- 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ I love to design 3D models and graphics